 Ever wanted to land a hot job in Aspen?
-May Selby went from ski bum to PR gal about town working with The Little Nell & her own social column.
+May Selby went from ski instructor to PR gal about town working with The Little Nell & her own social column.

 My first glimpse of Aspen came in 1988 on a summer trip with my dad.
 We were traipsing around Colorado visiting colleges (dating myself here, I know) as I had my heart set on moving out West as the next chapter after my Cincinnati upbringing.

 We stayed at his friends’ Fasching Haus condo just up the hill from The Little Nell, dined at the now defunct La Cocina Mexican restaurant where I remember the police officers were jovially gathered in the bar having drinks with fellow locals.
 We rode the then-new Silver Queen Gondola to the top of Aspen Mountain and I recall being shocked watching hikers heading straight up the slopes.

 I met one such hiker at the top whose backpack was full of rocks.
 We exchanged hellos and he told me he was downloading and hiking up again, “training for a trip to the Andes.”

 In the evening, paragliders filled the sky, soaring over town with their bright chutes, which reminded me of a trip to Switzerland.
 Aspen left an impression as a beautiful place with a friendly feel, but little did I know I’d later call it home and feel so enriched living here.

 After graduating from the University of Colorado – Boulder with a major in French and a minor in Art History, I joined several friends – Chris Davenport being one of them – to make the move to Aspen for one single season.
 As the story goes, ski season turned to spring travels to the Caribbean, then back for the unbelievable summer filled with activities and adventures galore then came the glorious fall and it was onto another winter.